 An observation from the same study , another research paper published in National Centre of Biotechnology Information, USA in June 2015 , and several other studies on all types of tea extracts, have concluded that the polyphenols (such as flavonoid and phenolic acids) found in teas, inhibit the accumulation and production melanin in skin.
 Melanin gives skin it’s pigmentation and hence consumption of matcha may result in skin brightening.
 Skin pigmentation depends on many other factors such as exposure to UV, genetics, climate, etc., however, consumption of matcha may aid in reducing the melanin produced by skin cells and hence aid the overall toning and even brightening of skin.

 A study published in August 2020 and several studies after, have concluded that the polyphenolic compounds present in green tea (which are in much higher concentration in matcha) have anti-inflammatory and anticarcinogenic properties in skin.
 They can assist in prevention of inflammation and cancer in skin.

 A research paper published in January 2021, which conducted a review and analysis of clinical trials, concluded that physical application of green tea extract can assist in treatment of acne.
 However, drinking green tea may not have direct impact on acne.

 Several studies have concluded that topical application of Green tea (including matcha) can provide comfort to irritation in skin or itchiness due to dermatitis, psoriasis, etc. This is again due to the high concentration of polyphenols, which give anti-inflammatory properties to matcha.

-As you can see, based on several studies and centuries worth of wisdom, it is widely accepted that matcha can be very helpful in maintaining skin and hair health.
-We will soon recommend some genuine matcha based skin care products.
-For now we have suggested some ways in which matcha can be used on make topical face masks at home to look great and feel good.
+As is evident, based on several studies and centuries worth of wisdom, matcha can be very helpful in maintaining skin and hair health.
+We have suggested some ways in which matcha can be used on make topical face masks at home to look great and feel good.